 Brides are known in the UK for their flattering white dresses, accompanied by a long train and veil.
 But how do our own bridal traditions compare to India, Japan and China?

 In India, the women’s dress depends on the region of India that they’re from.
 In some regions, the bride wears a sari which is a garment that looks like a long drape, in others she wears a lehenga which is a long skirt.
 Often the bride is dressed in red or another vibrant colour, her garments will be carefully embroidered with an impressive design.

 The bride and her bridal party often have henna on their palms, hands, forearms and legs.

-Japanese weddings are very elaborate and it is acceptable for families to spend close to £75,000 on a wedding day.
+Japanese weddings are very elaborate and it is acceptable for families to spend close to £75,000 on a wedding day, they like to use white chair covers for weddings because it makes them look pure.
 It is often the parents of the couple who organise the wedding, and they are willing to spend excessive amounts to save face.
 Because of the large scale of the weddings, the bride can have as many as 5 costume changes!